×

 ⚠️ Escalate a complaint to the Housing Ombudsman.

-Additionally, the government plans to introduce new enforcement powers.
-This would give the Regulator of Social Housing the ability to issue unlimited fines or enter a property with 48 hours' notice to make emergency repairs.
+The Regulator of Social Housing now has the ability to issue unlimited fines or enter a property with 48 hours' notice to survey its condition.

-What Impact Would Awaab’s Law Have on Landlords?
+What Impact Does Awaab’s Law Have on Landlords?

-Awaab’s Law means landlords must make repairs within at least three weeks of an issue being reported.
+Awaab’s Law means social landlords must make repairs within strict timelines.

-Many social landlords already meet this target.
-However, a study by Hodge Jones & Allen Solicitors found that 36% of all social housing tenants had to wait over six months for a repair to be carried out.
+However, many social landlords already struggle to meet targets.
+A study by Hodge Jones & Allen Solicitors found that 36% of all social housing tenants surveyed had to wait over six months for a repair to be carried out.

-Many housing providers failing to meet the three-week target are likely struggling with stretched resources and limited budgets.
-Others will have long repair backlogs left over from the pandemic.
+Many housing providers failing to meet targets are likely struggling with stretched resources and limited budgets.
+Others have long repair backlogs left over from the pandemic.

 Their systems for handling repairs and maintenance are also likely outdated.
 For example, many social housing providers communicate with residents, employees, and tradespeople using email, letters, and phone calls.